 - Neither local authorities nor local police appear willing to address the problems created by pavement parking.
 It should be clear which authority is responsible for enforcement and how infringements should be reported.

 BWA members are encouraged to contribute their views to the Inquiry.
 The closing date to submit written evidence is 14 May 2019.
-Use this link to make a statement.

 Use this link for the Bristol Walking Alliance full response.